greenelab/phenoplier_manuscript/manuscript.md

 This simplification is conservative since correlations are accounted for top genes only.
 Our simulations (Supplementary Note `XXX`{.red}) show that the model is approximately well-calibrated and can correct for LVs with adjacent and highly correlated genes at the top (Supplementary Figure `YYY`{.red}).
 The model can also detect LVs associated with relevant traits (Figure @fig:lv246 and Table @tbl:sup:phenomexcan_assocs:lv246) that are replicated in a different cohort (Table @tbl:sup:emerge_assocs:lv246).

+In Equation (@eq:reg:corr_genes), we only considered SNPs present in GWAS used as input for the TWAS approaches, since otherwise correlations would not be accurately estimated [@doi:10.1371/journal.pgen.1007889].
+Therefore, we computed different correlation matrices for PhenomeXcan and eMERGE.
+In PhenomeXcan, most of the GWAS (4,049) were obtained from the UK Biobank using the same pipeline and including the same set of SNPs, so a single correlation matrix was used for this set.
+For the rest, we used a single correlation matrix for each group of traits that shared the same or most of the SNPs.

 We ran our regression model for all 987 LVs across the 4,091 traits in PhenomeXcan.
 For replication, we ran the model in the 309 phecodes in eMERGE.